Kong/insomnia-docs/docs/insomnia/encoding.md

 ![The Timeline tab appears on the right-side panel after a request is sent.](/assets/images/timeline-tab.png) _Upon sending a request, check the Timeline tab to see the encoded values sent._

-## Options to Troubleshoot Special Character Issues
+## Troubleshoot Special Character Issues

 The following are options for troubleshooting special character issues.